clalevee/IBMi-API/README.md

 # Node.js IBM i simple API

 This application demonstrates a simple, reusable Node.js web application based on the Express framework.
-It's a template you can use during hands-on.
+It's a template you can use during hands-on, demonstrating how to create REST web service on IBM i with Node.js and SQL.

 2 APIs should be exposed, created with simple DB2 for i SQL requests.